 Immediately after surgery, protective shields are placed over the treated eye(s).
 Patients will require a trusted family member or friend to drive them home due to sedative medications.
 After a goniotomy, most patients are also required to take antibiotics and other medications such as corticosteroids for about one to two weeks.
 Periodically after the procedure, your ophthalmologist will need to reevaluate the eye in a procedure which requires anesthesia.
 Most patients do not experience a recurrence of glaucoma following goniotomy.
 Often, patients who undergo goniotomy no longer require other glaucoma treatments such as eyedrops or medication, though this varies.

 To learn more about glaucoma treatment including goniotomy, schedule an appointment with an ophthalmologist at Boston Vision.
-To schedule your appointment, book online with us or email us at email@example.com to get started.
+To schedule your appointment, book an appointment online or give us a call at 617-202-2020.

 The Goniotomy procedure is available at all our locations: Brookline, Milford, Medford, Lawrence, Wellesley, and Andover.